 His simple solution?
 If production issues arise, replace the production of the regular issue half dollar coin with a commemorative version.

 Hatie also recommended that the production of US commemorative coins take priority over the minting of coins for foreign governments.
 Coincidentally, the US Mint did end its regular production of foreign coins in 1984, shortly after the modern US commemorative series began.

-The House easily passed the bill on May 19, 1981 and sent it to the Senate for consideration.
-It was immediately referred to the Senate Committee on Banking which requested additional information from the Bureau of the Mint and the Congressional Budget Office.
-In contrast to the Hearing discussions that projected sales of seven to ten million coins, the Mint updated its sales estimate to just three million coins.
+The House easily passed the bill on May 19, 1981, and sent it to the Senate for consideration.
+It was immediately referred to the Senate Committee on Banking, which requested additional information from the Bureau of the Mint and the Congressional Budget Office.
+In contrast to the hearing discussions that projected sales of seven to 10 million coins, the Mint updated its sales estimate to just three million coins.
 The Budget Office used this lower figure to prepare its cost estimate for the program and found that the program would generate approximately $4.8 million to be used to reduce the national debt.
-(Note: The coin program would ultimately have sales of over 7.104 million coins and generate over $36 million in profit.)

-Sales of the coins began in July 1982 and were continued by the Mint until December 31, 1985, after which remaining unsold coins were melted.
-In terms of coins sold, the hugely successful George Washington half dollar ranks third among modern US commemoratives, eclipsed only by the 1986 Statue of Liberty half-dollar (7.854 million) and silver dollar (7.128 million).
+Sales of the coins began in July 1982 and were continued by the Mint until December 31, 1985, after which the remaining unsold coins were melted.
+In terms of coins sold, the hugely successful George Washington half dollar ranks third among modern US commemoratives, eclipsed only by the 1986 Statue of Liberty half dollar (7.854 million) and silver dollar (7.128 million).

 Congressional Record, April 22, 1930, p 7455.

 The George Washington Commemorative Coin Act, Hearing before the Subcommittee on Consumer Affairs and Coinage of the Committee on Banking, Finance and Urban Affairs, House of Representatives, 97th 1981, p.
 7.